 Reflecting upon her initial interest in Sociology, Rachel commented, “I chose to major in Sociology because I found the course work offered by the subject to be some of the most fascinating, inclusive, and important work happening on campus.
 The faculty and staff associated with the Sociology department at WashU are some of the kindest, smartest, and most dedicated people I have ever met.
 I wanted to change my perspective of the world - because I saw college as the best time to undertake such a self-project - and Sociology offered me a lens towards doing just that.”

 Rachel’s Honors thesis (a faculty-mentored independent research project) was an interdisciplinary and qualitatively-based investigation into the “discourses surrounding disaster versus the actual experiences of disaster in Valmeyer, Illinois, a town deemed by experts as a “best case scenario” of relocation after natural disaster.”
 Describing her project a bit more, she explained, “ After The Great Flood of 1993 destroyed much of the infrastructure of the original village, residents of Valmeyer collectively purchased farmland and rebuilt the entire village a mile uphill.
 The move was difficult, but most residents self-reported high levels of satisfaction.
 Engaging ethnographically with modes of associated discourse offered by Valmeyer’s “insiders” and “outsiders.”
 I interrogate the moral schemas respondents in a community lauded for its resilience invoke post-disaster.
-I then examine how those schemas map upon or contradict national policy, or what is left behind in those accounts, and how those moral frames of judgement intersect with lived experiences of post-disaster recovery.
+I then examine how those schemas map upon or contradict national policy, or what is left behind in those accounts, and how those moral frames of judgment intersect with lived experiences of post-disaster recovery.
 My data and analysis points to the pervasiveness of hegemonic cultural projects of individualism, meritocracy, and neoliberal ideals in discourse surrounding the idea of resilience in natural disaster.”
 Her findings concluded “that these moral-schemas mask: underlying structural inequalities, emotional and trauma-based processing, and responsibility on the individual rather than the state for disaster recovery.”
 She continued, “This data suggests that by uncritically engaging in narrow and assumed conceptions of resilience, we fail to see the underlying contradictions and successes surrounding place and community in the face of disaster.”

 Rachel has several favorite memories within the Sociology program; “there are too many to choose one,” she laughed.
 Some of these include study nights with Candace [Hall, former Administrator for the Sociology Department], her opportunities to chat with and TA [be a teaching assistant] for Professors Collins and Cunningham, presenting at the American Sociological Association’s national meeting with professors and her classmates, “getting tacos after ASA with Ellie Zimmerman and Dan Chai and learning all about their dreams,” Professor Cunningham’s “objectively groovy playlists” that began each of his class meetings.
 Her list went on: “every single long night spent in law library with Celia working on our thesis, when Celia got into a PhD program at Brown, getting to conduct interviews in Valmeyer, presenting and completing my thesis, and being surprised by Professor Collins and Professor Cunningham in graduation regalia (and my mom crying, naturally).”